Massages for Healing

 Massage as a Healing Tool

-The term 'massage' itself is rooted in Arabic, "mass" = "to touch" or "to feel," while in Greek, "massein" = to 'knead' or 'rub.'
-These cultures still maintain massage as an important branch of therapy.
+The word 'massage' itself is rooted in Arabic, "mass" which means "to touch" or "to feel," while in Greek, "massein" means to 'knead' or 'rub.'
+Both Arabic and Greek cultures, as well as the ones mentioned previously, recognized the healing power of touch and physical manipulation, considering them essential to well-being and recovery and maintain massage as an important branch of therapy to this day.

 Doctors such as Ambroise Paré, a french physician in the 16th century, praised massage as a treatment for various alignments, injuries and as a means to enhance physical health .

-In the twenty-first century, a period of scientific research, where medicine is the paragon, evidence by noted psychiatrist Dr. James Gordon reported that "The Massage is a Medicament."
-Currently there is increased growth and interest in contact therapy.
+Currently there is increased growth and interest in contact therapy by .
 This trend has led to the creation of institutions that are dedicated to investigate this area.

 One such institution is the Touch Research Institute (TRI), in Miami, that has been researching contact massage since 1982.
 Dr. Tiffany Field's research established that massage, when used properly, is a powerful therapeutic tool.